daniell-olaitan/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly - Script displays current directory contents with user and group ids 6-firstdirectory - Script creates a directory in the /tmp directory 7-movethat file - Script moves one file from one directory to another
+5-listfilesdigitonly - Script displays current directory contents with user and group ids 6-firstdirectory - Script creates a directory in the /tmp directory 7-movethat file - Script moves one file from one directory to another 8-firstdelete - Script deletes a file from a directory